rafajak/Deep-Learning-Udacity-Nanodegree-2017/README.md

-# Deep Learning Udacity Nanodegree - 2017
+# Deep Learning Udacity Nanodegree - Completed in August 2017

-This repository contains successful project assignments developed as a part of the Deep Learning Foundations Nanodegree on Udacity.
+This repository contains project assignments I developed as a part of the Deep Learning Foundations Nanodegree on Udacity.

 ## Projects
 ### 1. First Neural network